Corporate Immigration 2024

 • Overseas Networks and Expertise Pass – within four weeks.

 There are no travel restrictions once an application is filed.
-However, the pass holder must be physically in Singapore at the point of issuance/activation of the pass, and to complete the post-arrival medical as well as biometric registration formalities, as required.
+However, the pass holder must be physically in Singapore at the point of issuance/activation of the pass, and to complete the post-arrival medical (if required) as well as the biometric registration formalities.

 There is currently no fast-track process for visas in Singapore.